Easy Does It: Examining First-Year Law Student Impressions of the Online Resources They Use Most Often

 16 Pages Posted: 14 Jul 2011 Last revised: 4 Feb 2015

 You’ve got what you get and you don’t throw a fit.

-It’s a mantra heard in households across the country when kids sit down at the kitchen table and realize they do not have what they wanted for dinner.
+It’s a mantra heard in households across the country when kids sit down at the kitchen table and realize they're not getting what they want for dinner.
 A few weeks ago, I had a “you’ve got what you get” moment as I was looking over data I had collected from first-year J.D. students at the University of Texas School of Law.

-In this paper, I review the data that create these patterns, and then try to sort out what these patterns mean, practically speaking.
+In this paper, I review the data that create these patterns and consider the practical implications thereof.
 I will begin with an overview of my methodology, then review the results of the survey, and then turn to the implications and suggestions for further research.

-Keywords: Lexis, Lexis Advance, Westlaw, WestlawNext, Westlaw Next, Law Students, Legal Research, Surveysworking papers series
+Keywords: Lexis, Lexis Advance, Westlaw, WestlawNext, Westlaw Next, Law Students, Legal Research, Surveys